Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: The Main Modules of the Data Structure

-Implementing the sampling operation in Lemma~\ref{lemma-main} reduces to being able to traverse from an $(i, \const{primary})$-branching node to one of its $(i, \const{primary})$-children $v$, where the probability is almost proportional to the number of $i$-primary endpoints touching $v$.
-The distribution over $(i, \const{primary})$-children of an $(i, \const{primary})$-branching node is supported by maintaining an approximate $i$-counter at each $(i, \const{primary})$-node.
-Notice that an $\H$-node could be an $(i, \const{primary})$-node for several $i$, so there are several $i$-counters maintained in an $\H$-node.
-An approximate $i$-counter at such a node $v$ stores an $(1+o(1))$ approximation of the number of $i$-primary endpoints touching $v$.
-This quality of approximation provides the guarantees needed for the sampling operation, as shown in Section~\ref{section:cost-analysis-sampling-procedure}.
-We emphasize that approximate $i$-counters are only stored for $i$-primary endpoints, \emph{not} $i$-secondary endpoints.
+Implementing the sampling operation in Lemma~\ref{lemma-main} reduces to being able to traverse from an $(i, \const{primary})$-branching node to one of its $(i, \const{primary})$-children $v$, where the choice of an $(i,\const{primary})$-child is random with probability that is approximately proportional to the number of $i$-primary endpoints touching $v$.
+The implementation of the random choice is supported by maintaining an approximate $i$-counter at each $(i, \const{primary})$-node.
+Notice that an $\H$-node could be an $(i, \const{primary})$-node for several $i$, so there could be several approximate $i$-counters maintained in an $\H$-node.
+The advantages of using approximate $i$-counters, as opposed to precise counters, are two-fold.
+First, each approximate $i$-counter uses only $O(\log \log n)$ bits, and so $O(\log n / \log \log n)$ approximate $i$-counters can be packed into a single machine word and be collectively manipulated in $O(1)$ time.
+Second, approximate counters can only take on $(\log n)^{O(1)}$ values, and hence a decrement-only counter can only generate $(\log n)^{O(1)}$ total work throughout its lifetime.
+The maintenance of approximate $i$-counters and the sampling algorithm are explained in Section~\ref{section:approximate-counters} and Section~\ref{sect:precision-sampling}.

-Each approximate $i$-counter uses $O(\log \log n)$ bits, and its precision is relative to the depth and weight of the node.
-The $i$-counters are precisely maintained at the $(i, \const{primary})$-leaves.
-When the data structure sums $i$-counters together, the approximate $i$-counters may lose precision.
-However, this precision depends on the height of the arithmetic formula tree implicitly formed in the $(i, \const{primary})$-trees.
-The following property states the precision requirement in order to support accurate sampling:

-\begin{invariant}[Precision of Approximate Counters] Let $v$ be an $\H$-node and let $C_i(v)$ be the number of $i$-primary endpoints touching $v$.
-Let $j$ be the depth of $v$ and let If $v$ is an $(i,\const{primary})$-node then $v$ stores an approximate $i$-counter $\hat C_i(v)$, where